masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-config.md

 ### ⚠️ Warning: Cloud-Based Scraping

-:::warning
+:::caution
-If you are running a X/Twitter scraper in the cloud, you must use a residential proxy.
-Without a residential proxy, your scraper is likely to be blocked by X/Twitter, resulting in invalid credentials errors.
+If you are running a X/Twitter scraper in the cloud, it's encouraged to use a residential proxy.
+Without a residential proxy, it's likely your scraper will be blocked by X/Twitter, resulting in invalid credentials errors.
 Ensure you have a reliable residential proxy service set up before deploying your scraper in a cloud environment.
 :::

 ### 🔧 Troubleshooting